Glossary of Terms

 Programmable Thermostat – An electronic thermostat that can be set up to provide desired conditions at desired times.

 Pulse Furnace – This furnace ignites minute quantities of gas 60 times per second.
-Small amounts of natural gas and ire enter the combustion chamber and are ignited with a spark igniter that forces the combustion materials down a tailpipe to an exhaust coupler.
+Small amounts of natural gas and ire enter the combustion chamber and are ignited with a spark that forces the combustion materials down a tailpipe to an exhaust coupler.
 The pulse is reflected back to the combustion chamber, igniting another gas and air mixture.

 Pump Down – To use a compressor to pump the refrigerant charge into the condenser.

 Purge – To remove or release fluid from a system.